keziasetokusumo/p3_project/README.md

 * `customer service calls`: number of customer service calls
 * `churn`: true if the user terminated the contract, otherwise false

 There are 20 columns in the dataset, and `churn` is treated as the target variable.
+A `churn` value of 1 means that a customer churns, while a value of 0 means the customer does not churn.
 The remaining 19 columns provide a glimpse into the customer's profile and usage patterns.
 At a glance, it appears that some of these columns have a strong relationship between one another.
 Hence, to avoid multicollinearity, we dropped one of any similar pairs in our data exploration stage.

-Below is a preview of the first five columns in SyriaTel's datasest.
+Below is a preview of the first five columns in SyriaTel's datasest:

 <img width="980" alt="Screen Shot 2023-05-22 at 7 03 39 AM" src="https://github.com/keziasetokusumo/p3_project/assets/111642763/7203fb0d-fa3a-403a-a875-7e24b933485a">

 ## Methods
  To classify customers into churn or no churn, we analyzed the data with several different algorithms.
-We built a baseline version of each algorithm (Logistic Regression, K Nearest Neighbors, Decision Trees) and performed iterative modeling to identify which hyperparameters work best.
+We built a baseline version of each algorithm (Logistic Regression, K-Nearest Neighbors, Decision Trees) and performed iterative modeling to identify which hyperparameters work best.
 To select a final model, we evaluated performance based on `accuracy`, `precision`, `recall` (number of true positives out of all positives), and `F1 score` (a combination of recall and precision).
+Though we test for all four metrics, we give some emphasis to `recall`, since we want to minimize false negative predictions.
+In this context, we want to reduce false negative predictions because we'd rather overestimate the number of churning customers versus the number of non-churning customers.
 Data exploration, cleaning, and preprocessing is also done during the initial stages to ensure that all models can run without error.